Skip to main content

 GitHub Actions: CI/CD Without the Headache

 GitHub Actions lets you automate workflows triggered by repository events — pushes, pull requests, schedules, manual triggers.
-If you are still running tests manually before merging PRs, this section will change your life.
+If you're still running tests manually before merging PRs, this section might change your life.

 A Basic CI Workflow